 - When you picture reaching your goal, do you believe that picture, or do you tell yourself HA!
 Yeah, THAT will never happen.

 Your success has nothing to do with conquering your fear – which is a good thing because fear can’t be conquered.
 Your success has everything to do with the story you tell yourself about whatever it is you’re trying to accomplish.

 So if you’ve tried and failed and you’re scared to try again, make the decision to change your story.

-Choose a story of success and overcoming obstacles and not making excuses and being a badass and not quitting even though every cell in your body feels like giving up.
+Choose a story of success and overcoming obstacles, not of making excuses and being a badass and not quitting even though every cell in your body feels like giving up.

 Even if you don’t believe it at first and you’re sick with fear, keep telling yourself your new story.